AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 ---
-title: "Of Monkeys and Microservices: An Introduction"
+title: "Of Monkeys and Microservices: Introduction"
 category: post
 layout: post
 ---